skip to content

 Why?
 Moving from one-on-one coaching to a group coaching environment — where you serve a larger community — might be a concern for someone who values personal attention.

-But, with your marketer hat on, this is a great chance to explain that your membership site is a safe space, where members have the advantage of learning from other like-minded people going through similar experiences.
+But, with your marketer hat on, this is a great chance to explain that your membership community is a safe space, where members have the advantage of learning from other like-minded people going through similar experiences.

 Trust is such a lacking thing these days that, sadly, there’s not a single institution that people believe is both competent and ethical.
 That’s the story according to the latest Edelman Trust Barometer study , anyway.